 Who can visit a drive-thru pantry?

 Anyone who needs help with food and groceries can visit.
-Depending pm the pantry you visit, you may need to provide your zip code and the number of people in your family so the food pantry can keep track of how many people they helped.
-If you are sharing a ride with someone, you may need to show your ID to receive food for each family.
+Depending on the pantry you visit, you may need to provide your zip code and the number of people in your family so the food pantry can keep track of how many people they helped.
+If you share a ride with someone, you may need to show your ID to receive food for each family.

 Where do I find a drive-thru pantry near me?

 Your local food bank or food pantry may host a drive-thru pantry.
-Find your nearest member food bank by entering your zip code below.
+Find your nearest partner food bank by entering your zip code above.
 Even if the food bank looks far from your house, they often have food distributions in nearby areas.